-Get the most out of your field trip experience with a Science Exploration Class designed just for students.
-Classes are available by grade level and provide a hands on, interactive experience for students to put science to the test.
-Science Exploration Classes vary from 45 minutes to one hour and cost an additional $3/person (includes students, teachers and adult chaperones).
-The 2018-2019 school year line up of classes is listed below.
+Get the most out of your field trip experience with a Science Exploration Class designed just for students!
+Classes are available by grade level and provide a hands-on, interactive experience for students to put science to the test.
+Science Exploration Classes vary from 45 minutes to two hours and cost an additional $3-6/person (includes students, teachers, and adult chaperones).
+The 2018-2019 school year lineup of classes is listed below.

 Alligator 101: Adaptations

 Book your group for a 45-minute interactive presentation with our highly qualified educational staff.
 We will cover alligator classification, life cycle and habitat adaptations.
 This class can must have 20 minimum participants and can accommodate up to 60 participants. ($3)

 Alligator 101 is available at 9:30, 10:30 and 11:30 a.m.

 The Engineering Exploration Lab is where students grades 3-5 can explore aspects of engineering through hands-on activities designed to engage participants in the Engineering Design Process: Ask, Imagine, Plan, Create, and Improve.
 Our Exploration Lab theme is "Think, Plan, Build: Engineering 101" which consists of 30 minutes for students to actively experience engineering first hand and 15 minutes of instruction from one of our highly-qualified educational staff.
 During this class, students will solve a structural engineering problem while experiencing real world challenges to complete their project.
 Students will work in teams, learn that engineering is all around them and that they are closer to being an engineer than they think! ($3)

 Engineering 101 is available at 9:30, 10:30 and 11:30 a.m.
 Class must have at least 20 participants (60 maximum participants).